 January 04 2008 1:00 AM ET

 Just nominated for a Best Original Song Golden Globe Award for his work on Enchanted, eight-time Academy Award-winning composer Alan Menken is best known for his collaborations with lyricist Howard Ashman, who succumbed to AIDS in 1991 after completing Aladdin and Beauty and the Beast.
-As the stage version of The Little Mermaid prepares to open January 10 at Broadway’s Lunt-Fontanne Theatre, Menken told Advocate.com how he’s floated on without his beloved friend.
+With the stage version of The Little Mermaid opening January 10 at Broadway’s Lunt-Fontanne Theatre, Menken explains how he’s floated on without his beloved friend.

 You’ve written new songs and extended others for the stage version of The Little Mermaid.
 What was the biggest challenge for you in bringing it to Broadway?